Battle of Dien Bien Phu

+The Battle of Điện Biên Phủ was a decisive defeat of the French Union by the Viet Minh in the First Indochina War.
+It took place between 13 March and 7 May 1954.

-The French began an operation to insert, and support, their soldiers at Điện Biên Phủ, deep in the autonomous Tai Federation up in the hills northwest of Tonkin.
-The operation's purpose was to cut off Viet Minh supply lines into the neighboring Kingdom of Laos (a French ally), and draw the Viet Minh into a major confrontation in order to cripple them.
-The plan was to resupply the French position by air, a strategy adopted based on the belief that the Viet Minh had no anti-aircraft capability.
+The French began an operation to insert, and support, their soldiers at Điện Biên Phủ, deep in the autonomous Tai Federation in northwest Tonkin.
+The operation's purpose was to cut off enemy supply lines into the neighboring Kingdom of Laos (a French ally) and draw the Viet Minh into a major confrontation in order to cripple them.
+The French based their forces in an isolated but well-fortified camp that would be resupplied by air, a strategy adopted based on the belief that the Viet Minh had no anti-aircraft capability.

-The Viet Minh, however, under General Võ Nguyên Giáp, surrounded and besieged the French.
-They brought in vast amounts of heavy artillery (including anti-aircraft guns) and managed to move these bulky weapons through difficult terrain by individual men and women up the rear slopes of the mountains.
-They dug tunnels through the mountains and arranged the guns to target the French position.
+The communist Viet Minh, however, under General Võ Nguyên Giáp, surrounded and besieged the French.
+They brought in vast amounts of heavy artillery (including anti-aircraft guns) and managed to move these bulky weapons through difficult terrain up the rear slopes of the mountains.
+They dug tunnels and arranged the guns to target the French positions.
+The tunnels featured a front terrace, onto which the Viet Minh would pull their cannons from out of the tunnels, fire a few shots, to then pull them back into protective cover.

 In March, the Viet Minh began a massive artillery bombardment of the French defenses.
 The strategic positioning of their artillery made it nearly impervious to French counter-battery fire.
 Tenacious fighting on the ground ensued, reminiscent of the trench warfare of World War I. At times, the French repulsed Viet Minh assaults on their positions while supplies and reinforcements were delivered by air.
-As key positions were overrun, the perimeter contracted, and the air resupply on which the French had placed their hopes became impossible.
-As the Viet Minh anti-aircraft fire took its toll and artillery bombarded the airstrip, effectively preventing takeoffs and landings, fewer and fewer of those supplies reached the French.
+As key positions were overrun, the perimeter contracted, and the air resupply on which the French had placed their hopes became impossible as aircraft were shot down and runways were destroyed.